1. About methylphenidate for adults

 - headaches – make sure you rest and drink plenty of fluids.
 Painkillers such as paracetamol can help.
 Talk to your doctor if the headaches are severe or do not go away.

-- feeling nervous – this may go away as you get used to the medicine.
+- feeling aggressive, irritable, depressed, anxious or tense – this may go away as you get used to the medicine.
 If it doesn't, speak to your doctor.
 They may want to recommend a lower dose or try a different medicine.

 - trouble sleeping – if you are finding it hard to sleep, try taking the last dose of methylphenidate more than 6 hours before bedtime.